What tools can run a background bug sweep on an existing codebase so the team knows what issues are already lurking before a release?

 Frequently Asked Questions

-Is it secure to let an automated tool scan our entire proprietary codebase?
+Is it safe to scan proprietary codebases?

 Conclusion